fedor-rusak/vacancy-explorer-web-ui/DevelopmentComments.md

 Command *npm test* is working in some funny watch mode.
 Press q to quit.

 Hmm so my production-built application contains about 300kb of webpack...
 This is hmm unexpected.

+### First change

+I get the idea that react is for **simplifying** rendering part of application.
+Not full-blown framework.

+So one detail is that UI is composed of *components*.
+Which can be described in JSX that is returned by corresponding function (e.g.).

+Want to render additional element to one from example?
+Wrap both of them in brackets and it will work!
+But test would fail without unique keys...

+Thanks to live-reload you can instantly check if everything worked.
+Pretty cool.